Here at CheapInsurance.com, we bring you everything you need to know about SR-22 car insurance in Utah State.

 Each state in the U.S. has its own set of violations for which an SR-22 certificate is needed.

 If you have been convicted of a DUI, or any other serious traffic offense in Utah, you will be required to carry an SR-22.
-This form, filled out by your insurance provider, confirms that you meet the minimum insurance requirements in Utah.

 Any lapse in SR-22 coverage will lead to your insurer reporting to you the state, meaning your SR-22 period will be extended, and you’ll have to pay the required SR-22 fees a second time.

 SR-22s are required after you’ve committed certain traffic violations.
-You may even be required to have an SR-22 if you’ve had a series of small violations logged against you within a short span of time.
+You may even be required to have an SR-22 if you’ve had a series of small violations logged against you within a short period of time.

-You could need SR22 insurance in Utah for the following reasons:
+You could need SR-22 insurance in Utah for the following reasons:

-- Conviction for driving under the influence (DUI or DWI).
+• Conviction for driving under the influence (DUI or DWI).

-- Driving without car insurance.
+• Driving without car insurance.

-- Driving with a revoked or suspended license.
+• Driving with a revoked or suspended license.

-- Numerous at-fault accidents.
+• Numerous at-fault accidents.

-- A fatal at-fault accident or one that results in injuries.
+• A fatal at-fault accident or one that results in injuries.

-- Dangerous or reckless driving.
+• Dangerous or reckless driving.

-- Assignment from a court order.
+• Assignment from a court order.

-- Failure to pay fines from tickets.
+• Failing to pay fines from tickets.

 An SR-22 filing is generally not required for minor violations such as a ticket or standard accident.